Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/prerequisites/create_add_user.md

 ## Create an APP1 user

-It is up to the system administrator to make the decision to create a Transfer CFT-specific user profile.
+It is up to the system administrator to make the decision to create a Transfer CFT- specific user profile.
 We recommend that if possible you use this type of profile to simplify security management, execution environment generation, and Transfer CFT operations.

 Unless you wish to differentiate between several Transfer CFT IBM i instances running concurrently on the same system, you should use the Transfer CFT profile name (USRPRF = APP1).
 If you decide to use Transfer CFT as a profile, you must create this Transfer CFT profile prior to installing the product.